 Our three night short cruise on Ventura included one day at sea and another in the port of Zeebrugge where it would be possible to travel to Ghent, Bruges, or Brussels.
 With it being a Sunday we realised that a lot of places would be closed no matter where we went so we ruled out the long trek to the country’s capital (the only one we’d not been to before) and settled on the nearest and largest of the two remaining, Bruges.
-We’d been to Bruges already on the Crown Princess (post to come… eventually) so elected to skip any organised excursions and just spend a few hours in the city on our own.
+We’d been to Bruges already on the Crown Princess (see: Belgium: Crown Princess) so elected to skip any organised excursions and just spend a few hours in the city on our own.
 The weather forecast was for occasional rain showers but we got lucky and avoided all but a little bit of spitting on our initial walk into Bruges; the only other time that the weather showed its face was during a hail storm but that took place while we were in a café drinking beer so we didn’t care about that.

 The first of our planned stops was to the Bubbles At Home store in search of some of its wonderful soap.
 On a trip to Ghent earlier in the year on Azura we’d picked up a bar on a whim and discovered it was incredible.
 We’d checked before this mini cruise and seen that there was another store in Bruges and that it was open on Sunday so this time we stocked up.

 Just a few doors away from the soap store was our next stop, the Torture Museum, a small museum of the history of torture located in one of Europe’s oldest prisons.
 This is one of those places where you really need to take the time to read all the descriptions of the various devices on display to truly appreciate what a barbaric species humans are but there were some fascinating revelations too, such as the early requirement of needing more than just one eye-witness or circumstantial evidence to convict of crimes that triggered the perverse logic of utilising torture as an evidence-gathering mechanism.